How to Become a Jewelry Designer in 2026

 What Jewelry Designers Do

-Jewelry designers conceptualize, craft, and repair pieces of jewelry using a mix of handcrafting, 3D modeling, and metalworking techniques.
-Some specialize in fine jewelry, while others focus on fashion or custom design.
+Jewelry designers conceptualize, craft, and repair pieces using a mix of handcrafting, 3D modeling, and metalworking.
+Some specialize in fine jewelry, while others focus on fashion pieces or custom design for individual clients.
+The BLS groups this work under “Jewelers and Precious Stone and Metal Workers,” which also covers bench jewelers who size, set, and repair pieces.

 Typical Responsibilities